 - a.
 Description LOSAP is a benefit provided to volunteer firefighters for their service to the community.
 The LOSAP plan is a defined benefit pension plan providing benefits for certified volunteer fire department and rescue squad members.
 Active duty volunteers are eligible to participate in LOSAP at a minimum age of 21 and a minimum ten months of service credit (30 hours/month), or a minimum of 360 hours of service credit.
 LOSAP provides a monthly benefit upon retirement of participants while considering length of service.
 The benefits are \$10/month multiplied by the number of years of service.
 The LOSAP program also provides death and disability benefits.
-Expenses have been increasing and this initiative will ensure that LOSAP is fully funded. - b.
+This initiative ensures LOSAP is fully funded and able to meet future obligations based on actuarial analysis. - b.
 Service Level Impacts The increased payment will align the LOSAP fund and meet projections of this commitment.